Make this delicious, creamy turkey wild rice soup with wild rice, carrots, and onions in your slow cooker, using your

 Start with that leftover turkey.
-Yeah. that beast you fixed for Thanksgiving.
+Yeah.
+Use that beast you fixed for Thanksgiving.
 Our 15 pounder looked like this when it came out of the oven on Thanksgiving.

-The next morning, the leftover turkey looked like this photo below… in a huge pot of water, with onions, celery, carrots, spices, etc. I’m tellin ya, that turkey never knew what hit it!
+The next morning, the leftover turkey looked like this photo below… in a huge pot of water, with onions, celery, carrots, spices, etc. I’m telling you, that turkey never knew what hit it!